hashlookup/hashlookup-format/raw.md

 - `KnownMalicious`: List of source considering the hashed file as being malicious (CIRCL)
 - `tar:gname`: Group name used to create the Tar archive
 - `tar:uname`: User name used to create the Tar archive
+- `source`: Source of the hashed file
+- `insert-timestamp`: When the hashed file has been inserted in the hashlooup database

 ### Relationships fields